 Results indicate that the density of Sonoma tree vole nests is predicted to be higher than the property-wide average in the Mad, Elk, Van Duzen, Bear, Mattole, and Lawrence SUs.
 Highest model output overall was in the Mattole and Lawrence SUs.
-These results appear to reflect our findings that mature stands with larger Douglas-fir trees and those with higher densities of Douglas-fir trees tend to have higher relative densities of tree vole nests, while pole and young stands with relativity little to no Douglas-fir trees tend to have fewer nests.
+These results appear to reflect our findings that mature stands with larger Douglas-fir trees and those with higher densities of Douglas-fir trees tend to have higher relative densities of tree vole nests.
 The Mattole and Bear SUs have stands with higher densities of Douglas-fir trees, and also mature Douglas-fir stands.
 The Lawrence SU has a relatively large stand of mature Douglas-fir in the Bell-Lawrence Marbled Murrelet Conservation Area.
 The Mad SU contains stands of Douglas-fir and hardwood, due to the more inland location, and therefore a higher score.
-Higher model output for the Elk and Van Duzen SUs are somewhat surprising given the dominance of redwood in those SUs, however there appears to be enough density of Douglas-fir as a stand component that these SUs can provide suitable tree vole habitat as well.